 We need to do better if we want the web to be the dominant, open platform of the future.
 Starting a website should be something anyone can do.
 Luckily, it’s gotten a lot easier.
 Gone are the days of manually uploading files to a web server and copy/pasting shell commands to set up a web server.
 The process of deploying web software is becoming as simple as running a single command.
-Developers are able to define infrastructure as code (a Stack), run a command (e.g. `stack up`), and that’s all it takes.
+Developers are able to define software “Stacks” as code, run a command (e.g. `stack up`), and that’s all it takes to start a website.

 Stackd aims to make it easy for anyone to `stack up` a website using Stacks provided by developers.